Albuquerque Mountain Rescue Council

 How to Join AMRC

-Albuquerque Mountain Rescue meets the first Wednesday of the month at Stone Age Climbing Gym Midtown (4130 Cutler Ave NE) at 7:15 p.m.
+Albuquerque Mountain Rescue meets on the first Wednesday of each month at Stone Age Climbing Gym Midtown (4130 Cutler Ave NE) at 7:15 p.m.
 Attend a meeting to begin your membership process.

-Are you willing to spend most of a Tuesday night/morning on the mountain carrying out a hiker with a sprained ankle?
+Are you willing to spend most of a weekday night/morning on the mountain carrying out a hiker with a broken ankle?
 Have you spent a lot of time climbing or hiking in the mountains?
 Do you have experience in emergency medicine?
 Do you want to help people who need to be rescued in the mountains?
-If you can enthusiastically answer “YES!” to one of the above questions, then we want to meet you!
+If you can enthusiastically answer “YES!” to one of the above questions, then we want to meet you

 Missions can come up any day of the week, and time of day, anywhere in the Sandias or throughout New Mexico.